 The lawn, is usually the biggest feature in a yard.
 Its shape should set the tone for the shape of the beds.
 So lawns designed with straight or gradually curving lines, this can make a pretty picture and remain easy to mow.

-Should ignore wiggly edges, ,sharp turns and jagged corners which are irritating to the eye and need extra effort to mow.
-Since your lawn is an important part of the landscape so if space is limit you can replace lawn with pavement or decking for outdoor living area or else with ground covers and paths.
+Should ignore wiggly edges, sharp turns, and jagged corners which are irritating to the eye and need extra effort to mow.
+Since your lawn is an important part of the landscape so if space is limit you can replace the lawn with pavement or decking for outdoor living area or else with ground covers and paths.

 Garden beds shapes, paved areas, and lawn areas all are contributed to the overall look of your garden.
 So don’t muddy the design with too many kinds of shapes